RakibulRanak/SlackBook/README.md

   > This feature was actually implemented to test if the server was live.
 It can be modified to any other necessary task if needed.

-## Check Server Error Log
+## Check Server Logs

-- Server logs the last occured error at `error.txt` in root folder.
-You can check the error message from there and act accordingly.
-For example : generate a new fb token and change the `FB_ACCESS_TOKEN` in configuration if the existing one is expired.
+- To see the server logs, enter into the server and insert `sudo pm2 logs` .
+All the console logs, and error messages will be there.

 # Data Flow